Powers urge Iran to open army site to IAEA inspectors

 "I am not standing with a stopwatch in hand.
 It is not a matter days or weeks, but also not a matter of years.
 Everybody understands this," he told Israeli television Channel 10.

-Israel, believed to harbor the Middle East's only nuclear arsenal, has asked the United States for advanced "bunker-buster" bombs and refueling planes that could improve its ability to attack Iran's underground nuclear sites, an Israeli official said on Thursday.
+Israel, believed to harbour the Middle East's only nuclear arsenal, has asked the United States for advanced "bunker-buster" bombs and refuelling planes that could improve its ability to attack Iran's underground nuclear sites, an Israeli official said on Thursday.

 A U.S. official confirmed Netanyahu and Defense Secretary Leon Panetta discussed military capabilities but said no deals were struck during those talks.